The Difference Between Looks Drunk And Is Drunk

 Typically, such evidence comes from the three Field Sobriety Tests that the National Highway Traffic Safety Administration has approved.

 Peace officers sometimes use unapproved tests, such as the finger-to-nose test, basically to mentally and physically fatigue defendants so their performance is worse on the tests that matter.
-An aggressive attorney will point out this fact to the jury, which will them probably consider that element as it evaluates the tests.
+An aggressive DUI lawyer will point out this fact to the jury, which will them probably consider that element as it evaluates the tests.
 But calling out this sneaky law enforcement tactic is not the only way to challenge the FST results.

 Walk and Turn